jpisklak/fe-enrich/README.md

 ## Overview

-This repository contains the data file and R code associated with the study titled "Environmental Enrichment and Forced-Exposure Training in Suboptimal Choice" by Isabella Berrebi, Sarah Leizear, Jeffrey Pisklak, Margaret A. McDevitt.
+This repository contains the data file and R code associated with the study titled "Environmental Enrichment and Forced-Exposure Training with Pigeons: Responding to the Replication Crisis" by Isabella Berrebi, Sarah Leizear, Jeffrey Pisklak, Margaret A. McDevitt.

 **GitHub Repository:**